doncandela/mgah/mgah.md

 - **A batch job using a GPU.**

   - As in the non-GPU background job example above, here we again run `gputest.py` in the directory `/work/...test_gpu` but now we activate the Conda evironment `gpu` with does include CuPy, so `gputest.py` will try to use a GPU.
 We will also need to ensure the CUDA module is loaded, request a GPU, and run the job in a GPU partition.
-So we will use an sbatch script **`noapp-gpu.sh`** with these contents:
+So we will use an sbatch script **`gpu.sh`** with these contents:

     ```
     #!/bin/bash
-    # noapp-gpu.sh 1/16/24 D.C.
+    # gpu.sh 2/5/24 D.C.
-    # Sample one-task sbatch script using a GPU but not Apptainer
+    # One-task sbatch script using a GPU but not Apptainer.
     #SBATCH -c 6                  # use 6 CPU cores
     #SBATCH -G 1                  # use one GPU
     #SBATCH -p cpu                # submit to partition gpu